Project-MONAI/tutorials/modules/dynunet_pipeline/README.md

 After getting the dataset, please run `create_datalist.py` to get the datalists (please check the command line arguments first).
 The default seed can help to get the same 5 folds data splits as NNUnet has, and the created datalist will be in `config/`

+My running environment:

+- OS: Ubuntu 20.04.1 LTS
+- Python: 3.8.5
+- Pytorch: 1.8.0

+To prevent the inconsistency, all json files are included in `config/` already.

 ## Training
 Please run `train.py` for training.
 Please modify the command line arguments according to the actual situation, such as `determinism_flag` for deterministic training, `amp` for automatic mixed precision.